vmware-archive/vmware-vcenter/README.md

   subnetmask: This parameter is the subnetmask to be applied on the created port group.
 This parameter is required if the "ipsettings" parameter value is "static".

   traffic_shaping_policy: (Optional) This parameter defines the traffic shaping policy to be applied on the port group.
-   Valid values : "Enabled", "Disabled"
+   Valid values : "enabled", "disabled"

   averagebandwidth: (Optional) This parameter defines the average bandwidth to be applied on the port group.
 This parameter is used if the "traffic_shaping_policy" is enabled.
                    Default value: 1000 Kbits/sec